VIDEO : Watch: Drone images of Antakya devasted by the earthquake

 Antakya, the capital of Hatay Province, is among the hardest hit by the quakes.
 Without electricity, water, or toilets, those who survived are at a great health risk, as a cholera outbreak is spreading rapidly and aftershocks are a constant, hindering rescue efforts.

-_Watch the No Comment on drone footage taken by our International Correspondent Anelise Borge_s
+_Watch the No Comment of drone footage taken by our International Correspondent Anelise Borge_s